davidbone4/cs-327-rogue-game/README.md

 This is the First assingment in the Rogue Game project!
 Booyah!

 So far I have only created one file: DungeonGenerator.c.
 This file randomly generates a dungeon according to the guidelines listed in the assignment and prints it to the console.
+It was tested on the pyrite server(see CHANGELOG.md).

 Some things to note:
    1. The program first randomly generates 6-10 rooms of varying size and places them inside the dungeon such that no rooms directly touch and there is a band of 1 cell thick around the perimeter of the dungeon data structure